austinl1905/sep11-freedom-project/tool/learning-log.md

 still working on a way to dynamically add electrons - there are things called valence shells so you can assume that shells below the valence shells are always completle filled with electrons - which will be a VERY helpful assumptiomn when it comes around to doing that

 though my refactored code is up to 358 lines of code and im not even done yet ...
 I better modularize this before it turns into a big mess

+3/10/24

+worked on trying to add the methods and properties and stuff fo rthe electrons now that im donw with the nuclei

+successfully added support for the FIRST ELECTRON SHELL!!!!
+6 MORE TO GO!!!!

+there hasn't been much 'learning' done recently .... just 'doing'... sooo dunno what to put here. refer to obj.js in the modules folder